MicrosoftDocs/cognitive-toolkit-docs/articles/Object-Detection-using-Fast-R-CNN.md

 ### Train on custom dataset

-After annotating your dataset using VoTT or the A1-A3 scripts you will need to add your dataset to `PARAMETERS.py`before running Fast R-CNN:
+Before running CNTK Fast R-CNN using scripts A1-A3 you need to add your data set to `PARAMETERS.py`:

 * Set `dataset = "CustomDataset"`
 * Add the parameters for your data set under the Python class `CustomDataset`.
 You can start by copying the parameters from `GroceryParameters`